mohammadali-mazdarani/sumarr/Readme.txt

-This Program Calc sum  value's array with cursive function Create function for read number of array
+This Program Calc sum  value's array with cursive function

+ Create function for sum of array with cursive array

+total dev